som-shahlab/ehr_ml/doc_src/source/setup.rst

 4. You must have a copy of the latest General Equivalence Mappings for both ICD9 diagnoses and procedures.
 These can be downloaded from https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-CM-and-GEMs and https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-PCS-and-GEMs.
 Place the contents in in a single directory, referred to as `GEM_FOLDER_LOCATION` below.

+5. You must have a recent copy of RXNORM.
+This can be obtained from https://www.nlm.nih.gov/research/umls/rxnorm/docs/rxnormfiles.html.
+In the instructions below, the unzipped directory is referred to as `RXNORM_FOLDER_LOCATION`.

 *********************************************
 Fixing SynPUF Data
 *********************************************